-A few of my friends have recently become pregnant with their first child, and of course, they are excited and eager for information: should they find out the sex of the baby?
-Will they go back to work, and if so, how does one choose the best daycare?
+A few of my friends have recently become pregnant with their first child and, of course, they are excited and eager for information Should they find out the sex of the baby?
+Will they go back to work and, if so, how does one choose the best daycare?
 Fortunately for them, I dealt with and agonized over these questions years ago.
-Heres what I wish someone had told me when I was first pregnant
+Here’s what I wish someone had told me when I was first pregnant…

 There is such a thing as too much information.
-Youll want to study up on the basics, but try to resist the urge to find out about every little complication that could arise during your pregnancy.
+Sure, you’ll want to study up on the basics, but try to resist the urge to find out about every little complication that could arise during your pregnancy.
 I once spent an afternoon researching Listeria online after guiltily eating a ham sandwich and I still have not recovered.
 (The baby and I were just fine.)
 Rather than reading those thick books that advise you to call your doctor on almost every page, take this time to enjoy and marvel at your changing body and have a few laughs — parenting will be stressful enough.

 Though some women feel more comfortable in a hospital with a doctor, others prefer a more natural, personal approach to birth.
 A midwife is more likely to honor your birth plan and let you call many of the shots throughout labor, which can be reassuring to some.
-(I can’t tell you how grateful you’ll be for small pleasures, like warm compresses and hand-holding, during the notorious ring of fire, when the babys head is crowning.)
+(I can’t tell you how grateful you’ll be for small pleasures, like warm compresses and hand-holding, during the notorious “ring of fire,” when the baby’s head is crowning.)
 And despite what you might think, midwives are not by nature against epidurals, and some of them even take insurance.
-Theyre also there for you weeks after your birth to make sure you and baby are doing okay.
-Whats not to love?
+They’re also there for you weeks after your birth to make sure you and baby are doing okay.
+What’s not to love?

 If a midwife still seems too granola to you, consider a doula.
 Doulas recognize that your emotional state matters during pregnancy and childbirth, and will serve as your own personal coach before, during, and after labor.
-A doula will give you some tips and talk to you about your birth wish list, assist you during labor, and even check on you after labor to help with both physical and emotional recovery.
+A doula will give you some tips and talk to you about your birth “wish list,” assist you during labor, and even check on you after labor to help with both physical and emotional recovery.
 With a doula present, you are also less likely to have an unnecessary Cesarean.
 Giving birth is one of the most significant moments of your life, so you deserve to have as much support as possible.

 Read these 10 reasons to hire a doula.